Securities-Based Lending: When Borrowing Can Be a Smart Strategy

 3. Tax Efficiency

-For high-net-worth individuals in particular, debt can offer greater flexibility and opportunities for investors.
-Used strategically, debt can enhance your financial position, and when managed wisely it can be a powerful tool, rather than a burden.
+Used strategically, debt can enhance your financial position, and when managed wisely, it can be a powerful tool, rather than a burden.
+For investors, borrowing isn’t always about covering a shortfall; it’s often about preserving wealth.

 Borrowing Options for High-Net-Worth Individuals